Tom Horner

 About me

-I am a Person Centred Counsellor, a Humanistic method, that places you at the heart of the therapeutic process.
-It’s based on the belief that you already have the inner resources to explore your thoughts and feelings at your own pace, but background stress and day to day life just get in the way.
-By getting rid of the things that are preventing your growth we can help you towards personal healing and long term fullfillment
+I am a Person Centred Counsellor, a Humanistic method, that places the client at the heart of the therapeutic process.
+You already have the inner resources to explore your thoughts and feelings, but background stress and day to day life can get in the way.
+I am here to help remove the stress at the door and provide you with a space to speak your mind.
+During our conversations we may decide on Therapeutic Goals that will guide our work, typically leading to discovery and growth.

-This approach helps to improve your emotional resilience, deal with grief and loss and move towards closure and self-acceptance.
-It can be especially helpful in healing from past experiences, separating yourself from shame, and creating lasting personal growth.
+This approach can improve emotional resilience, self acceptance and social processing skills.
+It can be especially helpful in healing from past experiences that impact your day to day life, separating yourself from shame and creating long-term personal growth.

 Relevant Academic Research